c4spar/deno-dzx/README.md

 ./script.ts
 ```

-## Remote usage
+### Remote usage

 You can also use `dzx` directly without installation by using the following
 shebang.
-This also allows you to explicitly set the permissions.
+This also allows you to explicitly set the permissions for your script.

 ```typescript
 #!/usr/bin/env deno run --allow-run --allow-read --allow-env https://deno.land/x/dzx/dzx.ts